This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Everything is made with pumpkin in the fall.
 While it may seem overused, I think pumpkin creates an ideal texture in a cake.
 Pumpkin creates a moist texture in the finished cake.
 The coffee cake base uses both pumpkin and oil, and combining the two helps keep the finished cake moist for days at room temperature or months in the freezer.
 Pumpkin can be one note on its own, which is why this coffee cake has a cheesecake mixture swirled in.
-The sweet, tangy cheesecake with the soft spiced pumpkin are a perfect match.
-A streusel topping makes this a true coffee cake, it wasn’t needed, but at the same time, it was needed.
+The sweet, tangy cheesecake with the soft spiced pumpkin is a perfect match.
+A streusel topping makes this a true coffee cake; it wasn’t needed, but at the same time, it was needed.

 - Brown sugar is white sugar mixed with molasses.
 The result is moist sugar with caramel-like toffee flavors.
-These work well the spices and pumpkin.
+These work well with the spices and pumpkin.

 - Neutral oil is used instead of butter.
 Neutral oil has no flavor but moistens the cake and allows the pumpkin to shine.